ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 ## Authenticated User Page

-The figure below shows a screenshot of authenticated user page, which consists of a navigation bar and content section.
+The figure below shows a screenshot of authenticated user page, which also consists of a navigation bar and content section.
-On the navigation var, user icon of the Google acount, menus including the ones to secret pages and Sign-out button are shown.
+ Shown on the navigation bar are the user's Google acount icon, menus including the ones to secret pages and Sign-out button.
-When the user is authenticated the menus to the secret pages are both acessible and return the contents it points to.
+When the user is authenticated, the menus to the secret pages are both acessible and both return the contents.

-The section below the navigation bar is the content section showing the content of the secret#1 page which is acessible only to authenticated users.
+The section below the navigation bar is the content section showing the content of the secret#1 page which is acessible only by authenticated users.

 <a href="https://raw.githubusercontent.com/ktaka-ccmp/ktaka.blog.ccmp.jp/master/2024/HTMX-FasAPI-Sign-in-with-Google/image/page2.drawio.png"
 target="_blank">